JerryFleming/PyDoc/library/importlib.rst

 .. class:: BuiltinImporter

-    An :term:`importer` for built-in modules.
+    An :term:`导入器` for built-in modules.
 All known built-in modules are listed in :data:`sys.builtin_module_names`.
 This class implements the :class:`importlib.abc.MetaPathFinder` and
     :class:`importlib.abc.InspectLoader` ABCs.